-‘We have to write our own history,' asserted as Liverpool prepare to contest their first quarter-final in nine years on Wednesday night.
+‘We have to write our own history,' Jürgen Klopp asserted as Liverpool prepare to contest their first Champions League quarter-final in nine years on Wednesday night.

-The Reds take on in the first leg of the last-eight contest at in a that seemingly has all the ingredients to create a classic.
+The Reds take on Manchester City in the first leg of the last-eight contest at Anfield in a tie that seemingly has all the ingredients to create a classic.

 And asked how this fixture will compare to some of the historic European nights the stadium has staged over the course of the club's illustrious history, Klopp replied: “I like all these things, they are really cool, but this is club is already so full of history and we have to write our own history.